chenllliang/MLS/README.md

 # Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation
 Hi, this is the source code of our paper "Focus on the Target’s Vocabulary: Masked Label Smoothing for Machine Translation" accepted by ACL 2022.
 You can find the paper in the root directory (uploading to arxiv soon).

-For latest update, please refer to this [repo](https://github.com/chenllliang/MLS).
+For latest update, please move to this [repo](https://github.com/chenllliang/MLS).

 ## Introduction